 What to Pack for Your Safari

-Packing for your first safari can be a bit daunting.
+Packing for your first safari to Tanzania can be a bit daunting.
 What do you bring?
 What don’t you need?
 Below you’ll find Kilipeak Adventure Company recommended a list of things to bring along with you when you’re on safari.

 While there is plenty of room in our safari vehicles for your larger suitcase, it’s always handy to have a more manageable bag that you can have with you in the vehicle.